Maria-Liakata-NLP-Group/long/docs/infrastructure.md

 These three services are connected to a common `internal` network, which allows them to communicate with each other.

 The `webapp` service builds a Docker image using the `Dockerfile` located in the `src/` directory.

+## Nginx
+[Nginx](https://www.nginx.com/) is employed to distribute incoming traffic (reverse proxy) to the multi-container Docker application.
+It acts as an entry point for all incoming requests and routes each request to the appropriate container based on the request's URL.
+The Nginx configuration is specified through the `nginx.conf` file.